willgraham0/gradient_descent/README.md

 ```

 We make a first guess of _mu_ and _sig_ and run the gradient descent for
-10 iterations and a learning rate of 50, printing the results and plotting a contour graph of constant cost (or error) is plotted with respect to the values of _mu_ and _sig_.
+10 iterations and a learning rate of 50, printing the results and plotting a contour graph of constant cost (or error) with respect to the values of _mu_ and _sig_.

 ```python
 mu_guess, sig_guess = 0.1, 3.8